tonylxm/chat-program/README.md

     python3 client.py
     ```

-3. Register and login by typing 'R' or 'L' respectively
+3. Register by typing 'R' and choose a username and password
+4. Login by typing 'L' and enter your username and password
-4. Start chatting
+5. Start chatting
-5. Stop chatting by typing 'exit'
+6. Stop chatting by typing 'exit'